Skovrup1/somelite/README.md

 Social media website made in the framework flask.
 For the KU course DIS, Databases and Information Systems.

+See Guide.md for further instructions on how the app is accessed and used.

 ### Made by
 - sdw128
 - xqd627